At my day job at Miro I’m an Engineering Manager. I work from the office basically every day.

-I’m on MacOS Mojave.
-The apps I have open all day every day are Firefox, Mail, Slack, Spotify, iTerm2, Ulysses, and Calendar.
+I’m on MacOS Big Sur.
+The apps I have open all day every day are Safari, Chrome, Mail, Slack, Apple Music, Terminal, Notes, Reminders, and Calendar.
 My passwords are all managed through 1Password and some work logins are managed by IT through Okta.